ArkEcosystem/AIPs/AIPS/aip-81.md

 - [ ] Determine to be run locally or on the node/ currently node is preferred / possible errors can be returned?

 ### Execution of DApp
-Output results of dApp execution are storage updates or transaction execution - transfer from contract to another contract or normal address.
+- Output results of dApp execution are storage updates or transaction execution - transfer from contract to another contract or normal address.
+- We will be running already pre-compiled scripts (execution time)

 #### Storage definition

 #### Inter-transaction execution

 ### Storage capabilities

 # Reference implementation
 Based on research and some demo stuff, currently `isolated-vm` looks like most promising.